This tutorial will give you insights on beta testing, its type, its purpose, the benefits and how to create a strategy for beta testing.

 What are the types of Beta Testing?

-Beta testing is of two types open and closed beta.
+There are two types of beta testing; open and closed beta.
 The products have to go through these two tests based on numbers of beta users.

-Closed beta: This beta testing has a selected group of people on an invitation-only basis as beta testers.
+Closed beta: This type of beta testing has a selected group of people on an invitation-only basis as beta testers.

 How to develop a Beta Testing strategy?